tek5030/lab_11/lab-guide/2-implement-simple-color-based-segmentation.md

 ## 3. Implement the method `update`  in `MultivariateNormalModel`
-This method should update the multivariate normal model by replacing a fraction of the existing `samples_` with some `new_samples` and then retrain the model.
+This method should update the multivariate normal model by replacing a fraction of the existing `old_samples_` with some `new_samples` and then retrain the model.

 This should make the model gradually change over time and we should be able to control the rate of which it changes by